DrMoriarty/godot-firebase-analytics/README.md

 You should put `google-services.json` into `android/build` folder.
 The `google-services.json` you could download from your firebase console where you manage platforms of your project.

+# Usage

+The plugin's script will be automatically added to your autoloading list.
+So you will get global object `fba` with methods described below.

 # API